 Each time I’ve entered a supermarket I ended up staring at the beer shelves for minutes.
-It’s hard to not stop and admire the shelves because each supermarket has an impressive collection.
+It’s hard not to stop and admire the showcases of beer because each supermarket has an impressive collection.
 I was mesmerized, although I was not a beer drinker back then.
 (I’m not stating that I am now).

 The first beer I ever finished by myself was in Belgium.
 From the many different brands of Belgian beer, I spotted some with 11% alcohol.
 I was shocked since I know usually wine has that much alcohol.

 Again, buy your beer from the supermarket (Delhaize).
-You can find the same beers in the souvenirs shops, which can be opened until late, but it’s more expensive.
+You can find the same beers in the souvenirs shops, which can be opened until late, but it’s more expensive there.
 Also, you can have a big beer at any of the many bars, but the price is over 4 euros.

 TIP: Lots of people are getting out of the shop with a beer in their hand.
 Find a nice place to sit, and it’s an outside bar.

-Most streets are full of known big chocolate brands like Leonidas and Godiva.
+Most streets are full of very famous, big chocolate brands like Leonidas and Godiva.
 But these shops are in a lot of countries all over the world.
 While in Belgium, try something not so famous, like an authentic handmade chocolate.
 Brands like Leonidas label themselves handmade.
 As visiting the country of chocolate, it’s a good advertisement to put on a shop window.
-But I don’t believe that a chain shop still manufactures its goods by hand.
+But I don’t believe that a brand that big still manufactures its goods by hand.
 It’s factory chocolate, which is sold all over the world.
 Take your pick.
 I like to try local shops when travelling.